 Even the simplest salads,fruits, desserts, or whatever will seem more elegant presented in individual plates or servings than when plunked on the table in big bowls.
 At a party I just attended the caterer gussied up Kalamata black olives and grape tomatoes merely by threading them together on cocktail skewers; a simple step, but they looked inviting and people ate a lot of them.
 Notice that my recipe here seems quite fancy-schmancy just because it’s served up in appetizing nibbles.
 The effect would have been ho-hum if I’d plopped the exact same salmon or herb spread in a dip bowl and set it out with a plate of cuke sticks.

 Don’t snort, this works!
 Chefs do it all the time—they call soups bisques or potages and pot roasts daubes so they’ll sound special and worthy of a hefty price.
 To avoid seeming silly or pompous don’t go overboard like some chefs do though: At several fine dining establishments I’ve visited the dishes took up less space on my plate than their elaborate names took up on the menu!
 Here I simply call my cucumber rounds “canapés;” the word has an instant cache that “nibbles”or “cocktail snacks” do not.

 >Garnish your food with an abundance of herbs, colorful vegetables and edible flowers.

 It takes very almost no time or talent to garnish dishes and make them look like good professionally prepared fare.
 If you happen to have or can obtain fresh edible flowers or herb blooms for garnishing, they will raise the poshness level even higher.
 As you can see from the pics here, just adding a few nasturtium or marigold petals and “confetti” in with the fresh dillweed lends a decidedly gourmet look.
 Recently, I placed my canapés among dishes that were in fact readied by a high-end catering firm.
-The head caterer actually rushed over and inspected my plate to be sure it was worthy of setting out with his food: “Looks good—very good!” he said sounding quite surprised.>Invest in a packet of disposable pastry bags and a couple of large open star tips and learn to use them.
+The head caterer actually rushed over and inspected my plate to be sure it was worthy of setting out with his food: “Looks good—very good!” he said sounding quite surprised.
+For more on garnishing a cheese ball with chive blooms go here.

 It’s amazing how much more pizazz tidy squeezed-out swirls, stars, or rosettes have than little dabs and blobs!
 Once you get the hang of it, adding toppings, frostings, etc., with a pastry bag and tip is actually much faster and easier, too.
 And note that even imperfect piping will look prettier than globs dropped from a spoon and smoothed with a knife.

-1 8-ounce tub “light,” “soft,” Neufchatel cream cheese, at room temperature
+- 1 8-ounce tub “light,” “soft,” Neufchatel cream cheese, at room temperature

-3 to 4 tablespoons chopped smoked nova salmon (or lox) to taste, optional
+- 3 to 4 tablespoons chopped smoked nova salmon (or lox) to taste, optional

-Generous 1/8 teaspoon salt (omit if using the salmon in the recipe)
+- Generous ⅛ teaspoon salt (omit if using the salmon in the recipe)

-1 tablespoon finely chopped fresh chives (or substitute
+- 1 tablespoon finely chopped fresh chives (or substitute

-1/2 tablespoon finely chopped fresh dillweed, plus small sprigs for garnish
+- ½ tablespoon finely chopped fresh dillweed, plus small sprigs for garnish

-2 to 3 long, thin, tender cucumbers,
+- 2 to 3 long, thin, tender cucumbers,

-Nasturtium bloom petals, some whole, some chopped into a confetti, for optional garnish
+- Nasturtium bloom petals, some whole, some chopped into a confetti, for optional garnish

-In a food processor, process the cream cheese, salmon (if using), salt (add if salmon is omitted), chives, and dillweed until very well blended.
+- In a food processor, process the cream cheese, salmon (if using), salt (add if salmon is omitted), chives, and dillweed until very well blended.
 Scrape down the bowl sides and process several minutes longer.
 Refrigerate, covered, at least 1 hour and up to several days, if preferred.
 Let it warm and soften a bit for easier piping or spreading.